 I take you back to the time in your pre-teens when you felt your life was dominated by compromise.
 That’s when a quiet desperation took over.
 For the first time in your life, you felt something was missing – that you weren’t good enough!
 This was when your struggle began.
 Your life became hard and competitive.
 You took everything personally.
 We watched you get lost.
 So let’s get started…

 Most, or all, of your friends, only came around when they wanted something from you.
 They were self-serving and didn’t make you feel appreciated.
 Everyone was competitive with little time to be a real friend.
 In fact, just when you thought you could trust a friend they would turn on you.

-You started out with the best friends, and ever since that time we had together, you have been expecting friendships to be that easy.
+You started out with the best friends, and ever since that time we had together, you have been expecting friendships to be that easy to have.
 This is the core reason you were so disappointed with friendships here in this world.
 Something has always been missing.
 But where did you acquire this comparison?
-Well, that’s how you know for sure, what actually happened.
+Well, that’s how you knew for sure, what actually happened was real.
 You missed the world you came from, the part of you that you thought you had to leave behind.

-You felt disconnected from everything now.
 You let “it” go, long ago, and have been searching for “it” ever since.
 This longing for what’s been missing in your life wears you down.
 Even if you are fortunate enough to be a natural athlete, performer, speaker, writer, artist, or musician, in this world, you still felt that void.
-In fact many times these same people, in their desperate attempt to fill what’s missing in their lives, become great talents from the darkness they bring into their lives so they can share their brilliance with us!
+In fact, many times these same people, in their desperate attempt to fill the void, become great talents who share their brilliance for the world to admire!